jonlpersson/ed-latimore/site/_posts/2023-08-21-5-steps-to-control-your-temper-and-stop-being-scared.md

 One reason that people get angry is because things don’t happen quickly enough.
 Many people tell me they feel anxious when they think something is about to happen.
 I look at time gaps between action as an opportunity for rest, relaxation, recharge, and planning my next move.

-Most importantly, I know that the more time I have, the better I can prepare for anything--expected or unexpected.
+Most importantly, I know that the more time I have, the better I can prepare for anything–expected or unexpected.
 In this way, I’ve taken something which gives many people a negative experience and turned it into one of my greatest strengths.

 ## **Appreciation For The Small Things**